eleemosynator/writeups/flare-on-6/12 - help/readme.md

 * `0xD44D6B6C` handled by `sub_1DB0` in the driver only works with kernel objects, references `ObCreateObject`, `IoDriverObjectType`, [`PsCreateSystemThread`] and  the string `FLARE_Loaded`.
 It seems that this function can dynamically load new drivers into the kernel!
 That's next-level scary.

-Now we've mapped out the core functionality in the driver and its payload dll (backdoor) and gained a basic understanding of the command codes of the core implant.
+Now we've mapped out the core functionality in the driver and its payload DLL (backdoor) and gained a basic understanding of the command codes of the core implant.
 But there is one thing that doesn't add
 up: The backdoor does not implement any encryption, but the command packets we see on the wire are encrypted.
 It is possible that the driver comes with a 'vanilla' backdoor that deals with cleartext, but later downloads